 Cybersecurity controls are the various measures organizations put in place to detect and prevent security incidents.
 Examples include antivirus software, firewalls, intrusion prevention systems, email and web filtering solutions, advanced encryption, and more.
 Because each organization has different needs and faces slightly different threats, it’s essential to avoid one-size-fits-all cybersecurity solutions.
 Such solutions are unlikely to deliver the level of protection necessary to stop modern cybercriminals.
 Instead, they may provide a very dangerous illusion of protection.

 4. Educate Your Employees

 Technology alone will never be able to ensure regulatory compliance unless all employees understand how their actions can lead to costly data breaches.
 That’s why regular security awareness training should always be an essential part of every compliance initiative, providing employees relevant information about a variety of information security topics to reduce the risk of breaches and incidents.
 Small organizations with limited resources can outsource security training to a specialized provider in order to maintain focus on core business activities.

 Compliance shouldn’t be an annoyance.
 To keep employees motivated when it comes to adhering to cybersecurity policies and best practices, it’s important to provide them suitable compliance incentives.
 For example, compliance can be tied to compensation and incorporated into annual performance reviews.
 For such compensation to reflect reality, it’s necessary to have in place channels and policies for reporting non-compliance.

 How Can Aligned Technology Solutions Help?

 We understand the specific needs of organizations operating in highly regulated industries, such as healthcare providers and government contractors, and are always happy to help them automate their compliance processes.
-If you think that you could benefit from our services, don’t hesitate to contact us.
+If you think you could benefit from our services, don’t hesitate to contact us.